 Women Were Encouraged To Find A Bathroom If Their Partners Got Too Frisky

-For women, sex was a necessary step in the process of procreation, and to treat it as anything more than that would bring them down to lower classes.
+For women, sexual intercourse was a necessary step in the process of procreation, and to treat it as anything more than that would bring them down to lower classes.
 That meant they had to be vigilant in case their husbands started to get frisky.
 Sometimes, that meant taking drastic actions.
 In the book Sex Tips For Husbands and Wives, Ruth Smythers gave a vital piece of advice on the matter:

 If he attempts to kiss her on the lips she should turn her head slightly so that the kiss falls harmlessly on her cheek instead.
 If he lifts her gown and attempts to kiss her any place else, she should quickly pull the gown back in place, spring from the bed, and announce that nature calls her to the toilet.